Posted on February 18, 2010 by Dennis Snow

 These three statements came from reviewing testimonials from clients that have either had me back a second time and/or referred me to other clients.
 In essence, these are the statements that lead to customer loyalty in my business.

 After defining what I want clients to say, pinpointing the behaviors that would lead them to say those things is pretty straight forward.
 For the first statement, for example, it's important for me to talk with members of the organization, research industry data, and connect every learning point to their situation.
 As I prepare for a client engagement, the behaviors I need to demonstrate to achieve these statements guide my planning process.
-And those times when I don't feel as successful as I would've liked to have been, it's usually because I violated my own rule.
+And those times when I don't feel as successful as I would've liked to have been, it's usually because I violated one of my own rules.

 Ideally this approach should be used at the organizational level.
 That way you have consistent behaviors across the entire organization.
 It can, however, be used at the department level and even at an individual level.
 It all depends on what your sphere of influence is.
 As a bank teller for instance, what three things do you want your customers to say about any interaction with you?
 What behaviors would lead customers to say those three things?